Lombok: Present

 The years leading up to 2010 saw a rapid revival and promotion of tourism recovery in the tourism industry.
 The number of visitors far surpassed pre-2000 levels.
+The vast majority of tourists come from the Asia-Pacific region, particularly from nearby Australia where it is a popular but quieter alternative to the more traditional tourist destination of Bali.

 The Indonesian government has actively promoted both Lombok and neighboring Sumbawa as Indonesia's number two tourist destination after Bali.
 In 2009, then President of Indonesia, Susilo Bambang Yudhoyono, the Ministry of Cultural and Tourism and the regional Governor made public statements supporting the development of Lombok as a tourism destination and setting a goal of 1 million visitors annually by the year 2012 for the combined destination of Lombok and Sumbawa.
 This has seen infrastructure improvements to the island including road upgrades and the construction of a much delayed new International airport in the islands south.
 Bali Tourism Development Corporation (BTDC) has been empowered to develop Mandalika Resort Area at southern part of the island, extending from Kuta along 8 km of sandy beach.

 Tourism is an important source of income on Lombok.
 The most developed tourism area of the island is on the west coast of the island and is centered about the township of Senggigi.
 The immediate surrounds of the township contain the most developed tourism facilities.
 The west coast coastal tourism strip is spread along a 30 km strip following the coastal road north from Mataram and the old airport at Ampenan.
 The principal tourism area extends to Tanjung in the northwest at the foot of Mount Rinjani and includes the Sire and Medana Peninsulas and the highly popular Gili Islands lying immediately offshore.
 These three small islands are most commonly accessed by boat from Bangsal near Pemenang, Teluk Nare a little to the south, or from further south at Senggigi and Mangsit beach.
 Many hotels and resorts offer accommodations ranging from budget to luxurious.
 Recently direct fast boat services have been running from Bali making a direct connection to the Gili islands.
 Although rapidly changing in character, the Gili islands still provide both a lay-back backpacker's retreat and a high-class resort destination.